malhotraarshdeepsingh/SecretSend/README.md

 # SecretSend
 This is a web application designed for secretly sending messages, featuring AI-powered suggestions for crafting messages.
 The project was developed as part of a Next.js course by Hitesh Choudhary, where the assignment involved integrating AI capabilities and implementing frontend routes to handle AI-generated responses.

 This repository includes the complete source code for the assignment, with all functionalities successfully implemented.
-Additionally, skeleton components have been added to enhance the user experience during loading states.
+Additionally, skeleton components have been added to enhance the user experience during loading states and added arcjet for email verification for providing security to backend services.
 ## Acknowledgements

  - [Chai aur full stack NextJS](https://www.youtube.com/watch?v=OgS1ZWZItno&list=PLu71SKxNbfoBAaWGtn9GA2PTw0HO0tXzq)